xbeat/Machine-Learning/README.md

 The Precision-Recall Curve is a powerful evaluation metric used in machine learning, particularly in classification tasks.
 It provides a way to assess the performance of a binary classifier by visualizing the trade-off between precision and recall at different classification thresholds.

 Code:

+## Using Bitwise AND to Find Set Intersections in Python

+Set Intersection Using Bitwise AND

+The bitwise AND operator (&) provides an elegant and efficient way to find common elements between two sets in Python.
+This operation leverages binary representation of sets internally, making it significantly faster than traditional intersection methods for large datasets.

 ## Enhancing Function Flexibility with kwargs